Sports betting fans boosted by governor’s backing

-Proponents of legalized sports betting in New Hampshire say backing from the governor is giving their proposal a boost.
+Proponents of legalized sports betting in New Hampshire believe backing from the governor is giving their proposal a boost.

 Republican Gov. Chris Sununu mentioned his support for allowing betting on sports games during his budget address earlier this month.
-Rep. Timothy Lang, who is sponsoring a bill to do just that, told the Concord Monitor that the shout-out was a pleasant surprise.
+Rep. Timothy Lang, who is sponsoring a bill to do just that, said the support was a pleasant surprise.

+"We're not creating a new industry here, we're just brining an illicit industry into a legalized industry," he told the Concord Monitor .

 Sign Up and Save